Master Embroidery: Essential Tutorials for Beginners to Advanced

 Method Best For Limitations

-Tracing Light fabrics, simple designs Faint lines on dark fabrics
+Tracing Light fabrics, simple designs Faint on dark fabrics

-Transfer Paper Smooth, light fabrics Requires pressure, limited reuse
+Transfer Paper Smooth, light fabrics Requires firm pressure, limited reuse

 Heat Transfer Pen Natural fibers, light colors Fades on dark, single use